nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 The five different decorator implementations are:

- 1. Closures
+ 1. A simple wrapper (wherein we investigate closures)
  2. Monkey patching
  3. Prototypal inheritance
  4. Proxy object (ES6)
- 5. For want of a better word: middleware
+ 5. For want of a better word: "middleware"

 At the end I will take a brief diversion into the current hot topic: "middleware" and whether any of these could really be called a "middleware" implementation or not.
 Fun times.